5.1 Infection Control & Standard Precautions

 • Breaking any one link in the chain of infection (agent, reservoir, portal of exit, mode of transmission, portal of entry, susceptible host) stops the spread

-• Hand hygiene is the single most effective measure to prevent healthcare-associated infection (CDC); use the WHO 5 Moments and 20-second technique
+• Hand hygiene is the single most effective measure to prevent healthcare-associated infection (CDC); scrub with soap and water for at least 20 seconds when hands are soiled

-• CDC donning order is gown, then mask/respirator, then goggles, then gloves; doffing order is gloves, goggles, gown, mask
+• CDC donning order is gown, then mask/respirator, then goggles, then gloves; doffing order is gloves, goggles, gown, mask, with hand hygiene before donning and after doffing

 • Standard Precautions apply to EVERY resident at all times; transmission-based precautions (Contact, Droplet, Airborne) are added on top for specific pathogens